jiangxiaosheng/jiangxiaosheng.github.io/content/_index.md

 ### About me
+I'm a PhD student in ECE at Carnegie Mellon University, working with [George Amvrosiadis](https://users.ece.cmu.edu/~gamvrosi/).
+I'm also a member of the [Parallel Data Lab](https://www.pdl.cmu.edu/index.shtml).

-I'm a research assistant working on disaggregated NVMe storage with [Prof. Ming Liu](https://pages.cs.wisc.edu/~mgliu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/).
-I received my M.S. degree in CS from [Columbia University](https://www.cs.columbia.edu/) in May 2023, where I was honored to be advised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
+I worked on disaggregated NVMe storage with [Ming Liu](https://pages.cs.wisc.edu/~mgliu/) at the [University of Wisconsin-Madison](https://www.wisc.edu/) during 2023 to 2024.
+Before that, I received my M.S. degree in CS from [Columbia University](https://www.cs.columbia.edu/) in May 2023, where I was advised by [Asaf Cidon](https://www.asafcidon.com/).
 I earned my B.Eng. degree in CS from the [South China University of Technology](https://www.scut.edu.cn/en/) in June 2021.

-My research interests encompass the field of computer systems, with a specific focus on the following areas:
-- Operating System: Memory subsystem, networking and storage stack, CXL, eBPF
-- New hardware for storage system: Resource disaggregation, Zoned storage, RDMA, SmartNIC
-- Systems for ML: Storage pipeline for data preprocessing, ML application scheduling/scaling
+My research interests mainly include storage systems, networked systems, and distributed computing.

 ### News
-- [03/2024] I'll be joining Carnegie Mellon University as a PhD student in the fall.
+- [08/2024] I started my PhD at Carnegie Mellon University.

 ### Publications
 **RubbleDB: CPU-Efficient Replication with NVMe-oF** [[pdf]](https://www.usenix.org/system/files/atc23-li-haoyu.pdf) \